-A credit sweep is a term used to describe a process typically called credit repair.
+The term “credit sweep” is used to describe a process typically called credit repair.

-So the answer to your question is that credit sweep is nothing and you should pay no attention.
-If you’re looking for credit repair, the market is saturated and filled with everything from scammers to people who dedicated their lives to the industry.
-During your search for credit repair companies, use your brain and user got.
+All in all, the credit sweep process is not a real process and you should pay no attention to companies that offer it.
+If you’re looking for credit repair, the market is saturated with everything from scammers to people who dedicated their lives to the industry.
+During your search for credit repair companies, use your brain and use your gut.
 If they offer credit sweeps, do not hire them.

 Updated: November 2, 2021